gimc/primetables-typescript/README.md

 2. Prime generation algorithms: sieve of Eratosthenes for bounded prime calculation and an incremental version to support a 'give me n primes' query more efficiently.

 3. Typescript/node implementation.
-I'm not familiar with Typescript (but always liked the sound of it) and the node toolchain, but used this as an opportunity to learn more.
-It's been a little while since I've been fully immersed in Javascript so I figured Typescript would be safer coming from C#.
+I'm not familiar with Typescript (but always liked the sound of it) and I've not used the node toolchain for a while, so used this as an opportunity to learn more.
+It's been a while since I've been fully immersed in Javascript so I figured Typescript would be safer given my recent C# experience.

 ## If I had more time...
-1. Improve performance of prime generation algorithms.
+1. Improve performance of the prime generation algorithms.
 In particular, the incremental version may benefit from sorting the accumulated composite values in ascending order (to minimise the per-candidate search of the composite array).

 2. Investigate other prime generation algorithms.
 I have a partially-complete segmented sieve but am out of time.
 Could also investigate wheel factorisation.